ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 COBRA PUSHUP (ADVANCED)

-Notes: This trains the long head of the triceps in its more contracted position, because your elbow is straightened with your arm held close to your body or in close to extension behind your body.
+Exercise notes: This trains the long head of the triceps in its more contracted position, because your elbow is straightened with your arm held close to your body or in close to extension behind your body.
+Starting position is with the body in an elevated plank position.
+Then bring the torso down and ‘through’ the arms, arching the back and bringing the chest forward.

 KNEE COBRA PUSHUP (BEGINNER)